Italian Australians: 21st century

 In recent years, Australia has been witnessing a new wave of migration from Italy in numbers not seen in half a century, as thousands flee the economic hardship in Italy.

 The explosion of numbers saw more than 20,000 Italians arrive in Australia in 2012–13 on temporary visas, exceeding the number of Italians that arrived in 1950–51 during the previous migration boom following World War Two.

 At the 2022 federal election, Anthony Albanese was elected, becoming Australia's first Prime Minister of Italian descent.

+As of 2024 David Crisafulli is the Queensland state Premier (LNP) and Lia Finocchiaro is the Northern Territory Chief Minister (CLP).
+Both are of Italian descent.

 Demographics

 At the 2021 census, 1,108,364 people nominated Italian ancestry (whether alone or in combination with another ancestry), representing 4.4% of the Australian population.
 The 2021 census found that 163,326 were born in Italy.
 In 2021, there were 228,042 Australian residents who spoke Italian at home.

 According to 2006 census data released by the Australian Bureau of Statistics, 95% of Italian born Australians recorded their religion as Christian.
-79.7% Catholic, 3.2% Anglican, 5.6% other Christian, 1.6% other religions and 10.0% no religion.

 As of the 2006 census, 162,107 (81.4%) speak Italian at home.
 Proficiency in English was self-described by census respondents as very well by 28%, well by 32%, 21% not well (18% didn't state or said not applicable).

 As the level of immigration from Italy dropped significantly after the 1970s, the Australian population born in Italy is ageing and in decline.
 Most Italian Australians are the Australian-born descendants of Italian immigrants.

 As of 2016, there were 120,791 registered Italian citizens (including those with dual citizenship) living in Australia according to the Italian constitutional referendum, 2016.